Concussion Injury Claims & Compensation

 We specialise in helping victims of injury claim the compensation they deserve

-Far from being a minor injury, a concussion injury can be scary.
-Moreover, Concussion injuries can have long term effects on the victim’s physical and mental health.
-A concussion is classed as a mild form of traumatic brain injury and happens when an impact, such as from a fall or jolt, shakes the brain around inside the skull and interrupts normal brain function – similar to lights flickering in a storm.
+Far from being a minor injury, a concussion can be scary.
+Moreover, concussion injuries can have long term effects on a victim’s physical and mental health.
+A concussion is classed as a mild form of traumatic brain injury and happens when a sudden impact, such as from a fall or jolt, shakes the brain around inside the skull and interrupts normal brain function – similar to lights flickering in a storm.